 With plans built on what the community want to see happen, the aim is not only to improve the experience for existing users, but also to attract and welcome new users.

 This is a long-term plan, with the charity behind the development taking on the management of Underhill Park, for the benefit of everyone, as soon as the resources have been secured to enable development to start.

 The plans for Underhill Park have been developed through working with the existing core users to establish their needs and by asking the wider community what they want to see happen.

 There’s lots we want to achieve, so the plans are split into phases, prioritised according to what is most needed.

-Phase 1 includes a refurbished pavilion with new public toilets, new changing facilities for sports teams, a new café/community facility with tuckshop, new toddler play area and landscaping, plus a new floodlit All-Weather Pitch
+Phase 1 includes a refurbished pavilion with new public toilets, new changing facilities for sports teams, a new community hub and café with linked outdoor educational play area, and landscaping, plus a new floodlit All-Weather Pitch

 Why is it needed?

 As well as being very well used by local sports teams, it is also well-loved by families who enjoy the formal play areas as well as the space for children to simply run around.
 You’ll find many dog walkers visiting the Park, as well as people just seeking a quiet green space in which to relax.